shujaamarwat/bid-blitzkrieg/README.md

 Acknowledgments
 ---------------

-We'd like to express our gratitude to the Django community for their continuous support and contributions to the framework.
+We'd like to express our gratitude to the Astro.JS community for their continuous support and contributions to the framework.